 4. Audi gets personal, in a good way

-The Audi Q2 is a customizable, luxury crossover SUV, so it’s no surprise that the carmaker wanted to make a big splash for its launch.
+The Audi Q2 is a customizable, luxury crossover SUV, so it’s no surprise that Audi wanted to make a big splash for its launch.
 And that splash needed to be personal.

 The bar was high.
-Audi wanted a campaign that matched its very own brand slogan, ‘Vorsprung durch Technik’.
-Translated, that reads, ‘Advancement through technology’.
+Audi wanted a campaign that matched its own brand slogan, ‘Vorsprung durch Technik’, broadly translated as ‘Advancement through technology’.

-Audi worked with Google to join the dots and analyze its key touchpoints in relation to analytics.
+Audi worked with Google to join the dots and analyze its key touchpoints related to analytics.

-Jason Lusty, head of marketing Germany, Audi AG explains, “One of the biggest challenges that we have, as I think most marketers have at the moment, is that the data is still living in silos.”
+Jason Lusty, head of marketing in Germany for Audi AG, explains, “One of the biggest challenges that we have, as I think most marketers have at the moment, is that the data is still living in silos.”

 Data included floodlight tags (or image pixels) on the Audi site, enabling the creation of retargeting lists of previous website visitors, as well as in-market segments.
 This helped Audi discover new users whose online behaviors showed their intention to make a car purchase.

-A car configurator on Audi’s site gave customers the chance to digitally customize their dream car, letting Audi collect information about users’ style preferences.
-These insights were then spun into action, driving dynamic ad creatives.
+A car configurator on Audi’s site gave customers the chance to digitally customize their dream car, letting Audi collect information about users’ style preferences in the process.
+These insights were then used to drive dynamic ad creatives.

-A customer’s position in the sales funnel, combined with their style preferences, guided which ad would be served, so it was always super relevant, personalized, and eye-catching to that specific consumer.
+A customer’s position in the sales funnel, along with their style preferences, guided which ad they would be served, ensuring it was always super relevant, personalized, and eye-catching for that particular consumer.